Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 In /api you can test the API with the swagger interface.
 Because the route uses JWT token you have to call the /demo/security/login/jwt/tokens route with HTTP POST and Basic Auth.
 Login is test_php or test_js and password is test !
 Then in the swagger interface click on the upper right button Authorization and add 'Bearer THETOKENRECEIVED'

+To get a valid JWT token you could use the login jwt route: /demo/login/jwt/frontend But, because i'm cool ;-) i made a command that will provide you the token.
+So just do `php bin/console app:new-jwt-token` and it will return a token.
+You can also provide a username/password to the command, i let you read the help of the command to know how-to do.

+When using GraphiQL with secured resources, you won't be able to provide any token (i didn't find any clue for this).
+So i found this good tool to query my API by providing required Authorization header: [https://altair.sirmuel.design/](https://altair.sirmuel.design/).

 ### Sort

 If you want to allow sorting based on columns, you will have to add Filter annotations on Entity.
 Look at the [Book entity and its ApiFilter](https://github.com/Rebolon/php-sf-flex-webpack-encore-vuejs/blob/38d98658b5e9c2848fe6ad0187c24650225be508/src/Entity/Library/Book.php#L27) which allow to sort on id and title.